hexedtech/codemp-sublime/README.md

 # Codemp-Sublime
 This is the reference [sublime](https://sublimetext.com) plugin for `codemp` maintained by [hexedtech](https://hexed.technology)

-> [!IMPORTANT]
+> [!WARNING]
-> The plugin is in active development.
-Expect frequent changes.
+> The plugin is currently not working, pending merging with the sublime text package repository.
+> The codemp wheel dependency must be registered before the current version works.

 # Installation
 > [!IMPORTANT]